TardisKing40/tardisking40.github.io/README.md

 # TardisKing40
-My Personal Website used for all things a website is for.
+My Personal Website used generally for all things a website is used for.